mad-lab-fau/gaitmap/README.md

 We used the algorithm proposed by Author et al. [paper-citation], implemented by the Gaitmap package [biopsykit-citation].
 ```

-## Licence
+## License

 The *gaitmap* (which includes most algorithms) is published under a [MIT license](https://opensource.org/license/mit/).
 This is a permissive license, which allows you to use the code in nearly any way you want, as long as you include the
-original licence in you modified version.
+original license in you modified version.

 *gaitmap_mad* is published under a AGPL-3.0 license.
 This only affects algorithms that were developed by the MAD Lab in collaboration with industry partners.